DepledgeLab/DepledgeLab.github.io/mhw_registration/index.md

 <br />

-**To register, please send an email to depledge.daniel [at] mh-hannover.de and/or viejo-borbolla.abel [at] mh-hannover.de with your name, position (PhD student, postdoc, PI, other[specify]), address, and dietary requirements (e.g., vegetarian).
+To register, please send an email to depledge.daniel [at] mh-hannover.de and/or viejo-borbolla.abel [at] mh-hannover.de with your name, position (PhD student, postdoc, PI, other (please specify)), work address, and dietary requirements (e.g., vegetarian).
 Please, include “Registration for Mini-Herpesvirus Workshop” in the subject of the email.**

 <br />

-**A registration fee of 30 € (includes lunch, dinner, non-alcoholic drinks, coffee breaks, and the social event) should be transferred to:**
+A registration fee of 30 € (includes lunch, dinner, non-alcoholic drinks, coffee breaks, and the social event) should be transferred to:

 <br />

-Sebastian Voigt
+<code style="color : blue">Sebastian Voigt</code>

-Verwendungszweck/reason for transfer: D/112-00020; 16th Mini-Herpesvirus Workshop, name of participant
+<code style="color : blue">IBAN: DE67 3006 0601 0026 6164 31</code>

-IBAN: DE67 3006 0601 0026 6164 31
+<code style="color : blue">BIC: DAAEDEDDXXX</code>

-BIC: DAAEDEDDXXX
+<code style="color : blue">Reason for transfer: D/112-00020, MHW2023, Name of Participant</code>

 <br />

-**Deadline for abstract submission: 18th August 2023**
+<code style="color : orangered"><b>Deadline for abstract submission: 18th August 2023</b></code>

-**Deadline for registration and payment: 1st September 2023**
+<code style="color : orangered"><b>Deadline for registration and payment: 1st September 2023</b></code>

 <br />